Now I'm on Baker street. My destination is six blocks away.

 This gets their attention, but not in the way I wanted.
 They turn toward my car and make angry gestures that are either gang signs or combo moves in Street Fighter.
 Ryu points at me and says something into his megaphone.
 It must be broken though because all that comes out is a high-pitched squeal.
 He shakes it and says something else.
 I think it might be "test," but I can't tell because it's still broken.
 He turns to Guile - who I assume probably got him the megaphone - and scowls.
 Then he pushes one of the buttons on the top, making it play a song.

 It might be The Final Countdown.
 I can't quite recognize the melody.
 But the message is unmistakable.

 Half the cast of Street Fighter take out their weapons and advance on my car.
 They look like a cross between The Warriors and the line outside an anime convention.
-They have bats, croquet mallets, and what look like those suction cup poles you use to unscrew lightbulbs.
-Some are shouting taunts I can't quite make out, because my brain is rerouting energy from its language-processing-and-body-function-regulation lobe to think of a plan.
+They have bats, croquet mallets, and what look like those suction cup poles you use to unscrew out-of-reach lightbulbs.
+Some are shouting taunts I can't quite make out, because my brain is rerouting energy from its language and urine-retention processes to think of a plan.

 I can't run them over.
 They're too close for me to reach ramming speed.
 And if action movies are any indication, they'd probably jump on the hood or sides of my car anyway.

 I can't turn around.
 The street is too narrow to execute a three-point turn.
 And my car isn't fast enough to outrun them in reverse.

 I didn't take a lunch break and have been hungry all afternoon.
 While not germane to the situation, it's something I can't help thinking about as my life and the several painful ways it might end flash before my eyes.